 Glass’s lack of sustainability has many causes, but it all starts with the production of the material itself.
 While cans, plastic, and cardboard can be produced with renewable energy sources like hydroelectric or solar power, glass must be smelted, a process that requires natural gas.
 This automatically puts glass at a disadvantage on the sustainability front.
 But it doesn’t end there.
 An ability to be recycled is also an important consideration.
 Trubnick says that recycling aluminum is significantly easier than recycling glass.
 In fact, when you throw a glass wine bottle in the recycling bin, “you’re looking at maybe a third of the glass in your glass bottle being recycled,” she says.
 And that’s if those bottles are even recycled in the first place.
 As of 2018, the EPA found that less than 40 percent of glass wine and liquor bottles made it into the recycling bin.
 Considering that bottles are so heavy, some consumers don’t even bother hauling them to the bin.
 Cans and cardboard boxes, on the other hand, are easier to smash and break down, respectively, making them simpler for consumers to dispose of properly.

-Here at Skolnik Industries, using our stainless steel wine barrels is a satisfying experience.
-Note that our stainless steel wine barrels are reusable, easy to clean, and recyclable at the end of their service life.
+Here at Skolnik Industries, you will love the environmental benefits when you use our stainless-steel wine barrels.
+Note that our stainless-steel wine barrels are durable, reusable, easy to clean, and 100% recyclable at the end of their service life.
 Check out the full line of our Stainless Steel Wine Drums here.